Rest • Remembrance • Return

 Wild Moon Lodge is a sanctuary for embodied restoration.

-A threshold space where people are invited to step away from the pace of everyday life and enter a slower rhythm of rest, remembrance and return.
+It is a threshold space where you are invited to step away from the pace of everyday life and enter a slower rhythm of rest, remembrance and return.

 At the heart of the Lodge is a simple understanding: